Need more help? Contact the Office of Elections at email@example.com.

 The Office of Elections is an independent office in Student Government whose sole purpose is to run open and unbiased elections.

-The Office of Elections is composed of an Elections Commissioner and a Deputy Elections Commissioner, both of whom are appointed by the Student Body President and confirmed by the Senate.
+The Office of Elections is composed of a Supervisor of Elections and a Deputy Elections Commissioner, both of whom are appointed by the Student Body President and confirmed by the Senate.